 If any indication for impairment exists, the recoverable amount of the investments is estimated.
 The recoverable amount is defined as the higher of an investment’s fair value less costs of disposal and its value in use.
 If the recoverable amount of an investment is estimated to be less than its carrying amount, the carrying amount of the investment is reduced to its recoverable amount.
 Any impairment loss is recognised immediately in the statement of income.

 The investments’ fair value less costs of disposal represents the best estimate of the amount the company would receive if it sold its investments.
 The fair value of each investment has been estimated on the basis of the present value of future cash flows, taking into account costs of disposal.
-The determination of the investment’s value in use is based on calculations using pre-tax cash flow projections based on financial budgets approved by management covering a nine-year period.
-Cash flows beyond the nine-year period are extrapolated using estimated growth rates.
+The determination of the investment’s value in use is based on calculations using pre-tax cash flow projections based on financial budgets approved by management covering a five-year period.
+Cash flows beyond the five-year period are extrapolated using estimated growth rates.

 Impairment losses recognised in prior periods shall be reversed only if there has been a change in the estimates or external market information used to determine the investment’s recoverable amount since the last impairment loss was recognised.
 The recoverable amount shall not exceed the carrying amount that would have been determined had no impairment loss been recognised in prior years.

 The movement in the Investments in Mail is as follows:

 Additions to capital

 The subsidiary undertakings of the company as at 31 December 2020, and the company’s percentage interest, are set out below.

 A complete list of investments in subsidiaries, associated companies and jointly-controlled entities will be attached to the company’s Annual Report made available to the Chamber of Commerce.